 Leslie-Anne Corrigan – Operations Manager

-Leslie-Anne has been working in marketing and media for over 15 years, but her first gig was as a contributor to the Newfoundland Sportsman many, many moons ago.
+Leslie-Anne has been working in marketing and media for over 20 years, but her first gig was as a contributor to the Newfoundland Sportsman many, many moons ago.
 She found her way back and now handles the day to day operations.
-Leslie-Anne lives in Bay Bulls with her young family and is passionate about passing on outdoor traditions to the youth of Atlantic Canada.
+Leslie-Anne lives in Witless Bay with her 2 kids and is passionate about passing on outdoor traditions to the youth of Atlantic Canada.